openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onNewAccount

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when new accounts are created on the blockchain through account creation operations.
 It monitors three types of account creation operations: `account_create_operation`, `account_create_with_delegation_operation`, and `create_claimed_account_operation`.
 The filter requires no input parameters as it monitors all new account creations globally.
-It is available in both live and past data modes.
 The callback data includes detailed information about each newly created account, including the account name, creator, authorities, and metadata.

 ``` ts